Sharpness of proper and cocompact actions on reductive homogeneous spaces: Introduction

 (For semisimple~$G$, such a metric is induced by the Killing form on the Lie algebra of~$G$.)
 This pseudo-Riemannian metric descends to any quotient manifold $\Gamma \backslash G/H$ and defines a Laplacian on the quotient.
 We note that the principal symbol of this differential operator is the pseudo-Riemannian metric, hence it is not elliptic when $H$ is noncompact.

 In \cite{kk11,kk16}, Kobayashi and the first-named author initiated the study of the spectral theory of the Laplacian on $\Gamma\backslash G/H$.
-In particular, assuming $G/H$ is symmetric, they proved \cite[Th.\,1.8]{kk16} that if the discrete spectrum of the Laplacian on $G/H$ is infinite and if $\Gamma$ is sharp for $G/H$, then the discrete spectrum of the Laplacian on $\Gamma\backslash G/H$ is infinite; this was done by constructing generalized Poincar\'e series.
+In particular, assuming $G/H$ is symmetric, they proved \cite[Th.\,1.8]{kk16} that if the discrete spectrum of the Laplacian on $G/H$ is infinite and if the action of $\Gamma$ on $G/H$ is sharp, then the discrete spectrum of the Laplacian on $\Gamma\backslash G/H$ is infinite; this was done by constructing generalized Poincar\'e series.
 The fact that the discrete spectrum of the Laplacian on $G/H$ is infinite is known \cite{fle80,mo84} to be equivalent to the rank condition $\mathrm{rank}(G/H) = \mathrm{rank}(K/K_H)$; see \cite[\S\,2]{kk16} for examples.
-By Theorem~\ref{thm:sharp}, the fact that $\Gamma$ is sharp for $G/H$ is satisfied whenever the quotient $\Gamma\backslash G/H$ is compact.
+By Theorem~\ref{thm:sharp}, the action of $\Gamma$ on $G/H$ is sharp whenever the quotient $\Gamma\backslash G/H$ is compact.